 Tryptophan is found in animal protein foods like meat and eggs, but the presence of protein blocks the synthesis of serotonin from tryptophan.

 For this reason, tryptophan supplements work better to increase the body’s level of tryptophan than the tryptophan found in food.

+A word of caution: Do not take supplemental tryptophan along with an SSRI.
 When taken together, they can cause a potentially serious condition known as serotonin syndrome.

-EGCG (in Green Tea)
+5. EGCG (in Green Tea)

 Drink green tea if your depression is accompanied by stress, anxiety, or problems with focus and concentration.

 Acetyl-l-carnitine (ALC or ALCAR) is an amino acid with well-documented brain-boosting properties.

 ALC works largely by creating acetylcholine, the primary neurotransmitter associated with memory and learning.